yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

 - ✔️ Easily deployable to a production hosting environment (e.g., shared hosting, cPanel, or cloud)
 - ✔️ Codebase designed for maintainability and scalability (easy to edit, upgrade, or refactor)
 - ✔️ Built with future enhancements in mind (e.g., email confirmation, analytics, multi-language support)
+- ✔️ Admins can mark selected registrations as "Accepted" directly from the dashboard
+- ✔️ Accepted names are automatically displayed on a public Accepted Members page

 ---------------------------------